mancusolab/twas_sim/README.md

 LINEAR_MODEL=enet
 ```

-Then, we call optional arguments to generate TWAS test statistics.
+* Then, we call optional arguments to generate TWAS test statistics.
-* In this example, we use the first reference panel to compute GWAS LD information and the second reference panel to compute eQTL and TWAS LD information.
+  * We use the first reference panel to compute GWAS LD information and the second reference panel to compute eQTL and TWAS LD information.
   * We use `Elastic Net` model to fit effect sizes and `fast GWAS` mode to simulate GWAS.

 ```
 python sim.py \